firebird631/siis-rev/README.md

 It also support semi-automated trading in way to manage your entry and exits with more possibilities than an exchanges allow.

+This version is in development, most of the features are not implemented at this time.
+Please look at the [github:siis](https://github.com/dream-overflow/siis) for my previous project, still in developpment, because I use it for now, until the new version will be more advanced, and I can prototype with.

-This version is more robust, performant and evolved version the the prototype Python3 version It is mainly developped in C++, using TA-lib and Tensorflow.
+It is mainly developped in C++, using TA-lib and Tensorflow.
 The connectors are developped in Python3, but some C++ version could be done in the futur.
+What is important is to have an engine and a strategy in C++, to have best backtesting performance, low CPU usage and lower latency in live.

 A webclient will be developped in ReactJS or AngularJS.